dart-lang/site-www/src/resources/faq.md

 ### Q. Isn't Dart a lot like Java?

 Dart has some similarities with Java.
-Check out the code samples in [Introduction to Dart](/language) for a brief introduction with often familiar syntax.
+Check out the code samples in the [Introduction to Dart](/language) for brief examples with familiar syntax.

 ### Q. How does Dart relate to Go?